stoogoff/parchment/src/aletheiansoc/008-the-tale-of-petherham-hall.md

 “Damned thing won't stop bleeding though,” he said.
 “I've had a devil of a time hiding it.
 The bandage keeps soaking through.
 I've had to start tearing up bed sheets and blankets.”

 William moved quickly across and took Albert's arm carefully, deftly unwinding the cloth.
 The young man kept talking as the big doctor worked.
 “Like I said though, I didn't think it worked.
 The vault became very dark, all the oil lamps flickering and going out, and there was this smell—a stench really—and it got very cold.
 The lamp I had in the circle with me was the only light.
 I was absolutely terrified, I don't mind admitting.
 But that was it.
-It only lasted a minute or so, and then it just... faded away I suppose.
+It only lasted a minute or so, and then it just… faded away I suppose.
 It was enough to tell me I didn't want to be messing with this kind of thing though.
 I hid the stick in the shed, and washed the snakes off, and smuggled the rest of the things I'd borrowed back into the house, and told myself I'd find another way.”

 He had been speaking with growing confidence, and then his face suddenly fell.

 “Then mother was called up to Georgie's school, and she brought him back.
 As near as I can tell the first attack took place almost exactly a month after that night in the vault.
-I told myself at first it was just a coincidence, that Georgie had just taken ill or that he was faking to get out of school but...”
+I told myself at first it was just a coincidence, that Georgie had just taken ill or that he was faking to get out of school but…”

 “But it became harder and harder to ignore what was happening,” concluded Lord Havelock.
 “And Amelia was wise enough to realise that it was nothing natural that was attacking Georgie.
 Why did it take her so dashed long to call on us, though?”